Cheese & Pregnancy: Which cheese is safe to eat when you’re pregnant?

 Updated on

-Luckily, there's still plenty of fromage safe to eat when you're pregnant - we’ve picked 15 of the best…
+While that sounds scary, don't worry.
+There's still plenty of cheese that's safe to eat when you're pregnant - we’ve picked 15 of the best…

 Which cheese is safe to eat during pregnancy?